-The Apostle Paul explains that through faith in Jesus Christ every person around the world will have the opportunity to be saved by obeying the Gospel of Jesus Christ:
+The Apostle Paul explains that through the "obedience of faith" every person around the world will have the opportunity to be saved through the power of the gospel:

 Now to him that is of power to stablish you according to my gospel, and the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began, But now is made manifest, and by the scriptures of the prophets, according to the commandment of the everlasting God, made known to all nations for the obedience of faith (Romans 16:25-26).

 After Paul's "road to Damascus" experience (Acts 9: 3-9), he was filled with the Holy Ghost and was baptized at Ananias' house (Acts 9: 17-18).
-Having obeyed the gospel - being born again, he was a new creature as Paul wrote in 2 Corinthians 5:17.
-He clearly demonstrated this, almost immediately after he was saved, by preaching Christ (Acts 9:19-22) instead of persecuting Christians.
+Having obeyed the Gospel of Jesus Christ - being born again, he was a new creature as Paul wrote in 2 Corinthians 5:17.
+He clearly demonstrated this, almost immediately after he was saved, by preaching Christ (Acts 9:19-22) instead of persecuting Christians (Acts 9:1-2).

 Paul says that he received the gospel, not by man but by the revelation of Jesus Christ: